developerfromjokela/sim800l-gsm-module/README.md

 > SIM900/SIM800 are 2G only modems, make sure your provider supports 2G as it is already being phased out in a lot of areas around the world, else a 3G/4G modem like the SIM7100 / SIM5300 is warranted.

 ## Hw Requirements
-- Raspberry Pi with [Raspberry Pi OS](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) (this library has been tested with Buster and Bullseye).
+- Linux system with a UART serial port, or Raspberry Pi with [Raspberry Pi OS](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) (this library has been tested with Buster and Bullseye).
 - [SIM800L GSM module](https://www.simcom.com/product/SIM800.html).
 - External power supply for the SIM800L (using the Raspberry Pi 5V power supply, a standard diode (1N4007) with voltage drop of about 0.6 volts and a 2200 uF capacitor might work).